Top 5 Crisis Management Platforms to Enhance Your Emergency Response

 AI and ML Technologies: The Double-Edged Sword

 Artificial Intelligence (AI) and Machine Learning (ML) are behind some of the most transformative technologies facing cyber crisis management.
 Enterprises can benefit from advanced threat detection, AI-powered risk mitigation, and data-driven insights to inform crisis management programs.
+Additionally, social listening plays a crucial role in monitoring online conversations and identifying potential threats in real-time, allowing brands to respond swiftly to crises and manage their online reputation effectively.

 Unfortunately, the ongoing AI transformation doesn’t just benefit cybersecurity — malicious actors are leveraging generative AI to create and execute sophisticated attacks.
 From social engineering to coding malware, generative AI represents an entirely new landscape of threats with a lower barrier to entry for would-be attackers.